tmaasen/nutritional-psychiatry-database/docs/methodology.md

 ## Data Sources

-## Multi-Source Data Integration Approach
+## Multi-Source Data Integration Approach with PostgreSQL

-Our enhanced methodology incorporates multiple authoritative data sources with intelligent prioritization:
+Our enhanced methodology integrates multiple authoritative data sources within a PostgreSQL database:

-### OpenFoodFacts Integration
+### Database-Driven Data Integration
-We now incorporate OpenFoodFacts as a complementary data source to address gaps in USDA data, particularly for:
+We now store all food data in a centralized PostgreSQL database with:
-- International foods not well-represented in USDA
+- Unique food_id identifiers with source prefixes (usda_, off_, lit_)
-- Brain-specific nutrients often missing from standard databases
+- JSON storage for flexible schema evolution
-- Processing level information (NOVA classification)
+- Indexing for efficient querying
-- Additional bioactive compounds
+- Transaction support for data integrity

 ### Source Prioritization Strategy
-For each food entry, data is merged from multiple sources using a confidence-based prioritization system:
+For each food entry, data is merged from multiple sources using a confidence-based prioritization system stored in the database:
 1. **Standard Nutrients**: USDA > OpenFoodFacts > Literature > AI-generated
 2. **Brain Nutrients**: Literature > USDA > OpenFoodFacts > AI-generated
 3. **Bioactive Compounds**: Literature > OpenFoodFacts > USDA > AI-generated
 4. **Mental Health Impacts**: Literature > AI-generated

-This hierarchical approach ensures we use the most reliable source for each data component.
+This hierarchical approach ensures we use the most reliable source for each data component while maintaining all data in a single database record.

 ### USDA FoodData Central